warnettconsultingltd/wcl-cake-manager/NOTES.md

 become a single Spring Boot application providing the Thymeleaf UI over the seed data retriever and persistence layer.
 A step back to go two steps forward...

+## ISSUE 11 - Add Thymeleaf elements to facilitate adding a new Cake

 ## TO DO

 - Improve validation